rilldata/rill/docs/docs/reference/connectors/postgres.md

 ## Overview

-PostgreSQL, often referred to as Postgres, is an open-source object-relational database system known for its reliability, feature robustness, and performance.
-With support for advanced data types, full ACID compliance for transactional integrity, and extensible architecture, Postgres provides a highly scalable environment for managing diverse datasets ranging from small applications to large-scale data warehouses.
+[PostgreSQL](https://www.postgresql.org/docs/current/intro-whatis.html) is an open-source object-relational database system known for its reliability, feature robustness, and performance.
+With support for advanced data types, full ACID compliance for transactional integrity, and extensible architecture, PostgreSQL provides a highly scalable environment for managing diverse datasets ranging from small applications to large-scale data warehouses.
 Its extensive SQL compliance, support for various programming languages, and strong community backing make it a versatile choice for a wide range of business intelligence and analytical applications.
-Rill supports natively connecting to and reading from Postgres as a source by using either a [supported connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) or [connection URI syntax](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-URIS).
+Rill supports natively connecting to and reading from PostgreSQL as a source by using either a [supported connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) or [connection URI syntax](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING-URIS).

 As an example of a connection string:
 ```bash